A colleague I adore recently posted on her Facebook page a hilarious you tube video of a comedian spoofing "life coaches."

 Here is what I would suggest you do before hiring a coach: Read through some of the free open source information I have posted here on my blogs.
 Many colleagues have shared that they received the answers they were looking for simply by reading my blogs.

 If you are thinking of scheduling an appointment with me, before you email me, I will ask that you please read about my coaching services first, and that you check out what others have to say about my work here and see if it feels like a good fit.
-Though there is a 4-6 week wait to work with me, you can be assured that I will return your email promptly so that if it doesn't feel like a good fit, or another coach would be a better fit for your needs, I will be happy to offer a referral so that you are not waiting.
+Though there is typically a 3-4 week wait to work with me, you can be assured that I will return your email promptly so that if it doesn't feel like a good fit, or another coach would be a better fit for your needs, I will be happy to offer a referral so that you are not waiting.